sbake/BreadWars/README.md

 notes:
-need to call update somewhere on numject to change need a player update to deal with poison effects gluegun and textures save for later -> extra variable? table flip -> how know if win? check is8 for all confetti access drawing banker/save for later extra clicking zombie ->store last card played
+need to call update somewhere on numject to change //round in player updat need a player update to deal with poison effects //round save for later -> extra variable? table flip -> how know if win? confetti access drawing banker/save for later extra clicking zombie ->store last card played